Magnetoelastic signatures of the conical state and charge density waves in antiferromagnetic FeGe

-\paragraph*{Scaling Analysis.} While the multivariable analysis decomposes the ultrasound velocity anomalies into magnetic and CDW contributions it does not by itself demonstrate that these components follow universal fluctuation forms.
-By rescaling the susceptibilities using their natural energy scales - $\Gamma(T,H)$ for the magnetic channel and $\Gamma_c$ for the CDW channel - we show that the data collapse onto Lorentzian scaling functions, Fig.~\ref{fig:scale_m+cdw} (a).
-Such a collapse would indicate that the extracted parameters correspond to intrinsic fluctuation energy scales of the system.
-In the scaling analysis we neglect the smooth background contribution eq.~\eqref{eq:dv_v_background}, modeled as a second-order polynomial in $T$ which represents analytic, non-critical lattice effects that are field independent.
-Since it does not contain intrinsic fluctuation energy scales, it does not participate in scaling behavior.
-Scaling is expected only for contributions governed by critical or near-critical fluctuations, where the response depends on dimensionless ratios of relevant energy scales.
-The magnetic contribution to the velocity shift has the form:
+While the multi-mode analysis decomposes the ultrasound-velocity anomalies into magnetic and CDW contributions, it does not by itself demonstrate that these components follow universal fluctuation forms.
+The scaling and collapse of mode susceptibilities (governed by critical or near-critical fluctuations) indicates, however, that the fitting parameters correspond to energy scales of intrinsic fluctuations of the system~\footnote{In the scaling analysis we neglect the smooth background contribution modeled as a second-order polynomial in $T$ which represents analytic, non-critical lattice effects that are field independent.
+Since it does not contain intrinsic fluctuation energy scales, it does not participate in scaling behavior.}.
+The magnetic contribution to the velocity shift written using dimensionless ratios of relevant energy scales has the form: